Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Discussion

 The central result of this work is that different regularization classes probe different aspects of chaotic dynamics.
 This distinction transcends formal mathematical structure and reveals operational differences in how the invariants respond to trajectory evolution.

-\emph{Class~I invariants as continuous probes.} The polynomial parts $P_{\mathrm{I}}$ contain terms like $z^2$ that vary continuously throughout the attractor.
-The evolution function $Q_{\mathrm{I}} = \dot{v}_{\mathrm{I}}$ exhibits moderate intermittency ($\kappa_{\mathrm{I}} \approx 8$), with variance distributed across quiescent and active intervals alike.
-These invariants track smooth, continuous aspects of the flow.
+\emph{Class~I invariants as continuous probes.} The polynomial parts of the Class~I invariants (e.g., $P_5$) contain terms like $z^2$ that vary smoothly throughout the attractor without exhibiting rapid changes at specific geometric features.
+The evolution function $Q_{\mathrm{I}} = \dot{v}_{\mathrm{I}}$ exhibits moderate intermittency ($\kappa_{\mathrm{I}} \approx 8.2$), with variance distributed across quiescent and active intervals alike.
+These evolution functions track smooth, continuous aspects of the flow.

-\emph{Class~III invariants as topological probes.} The polynomial parts $P_{\mathrm{III}}$ couple directly to the bilinear product $xy$, which changes sign at every lobe transition.
-The evolution function $Q_{\mathrm{III}}$ exhibits large negative spikes ($\kappa_{\mathrm{III}} \approx 15$) precisely at separatrix crossings, with quiescent intervals between transitions.
-These invariants function as geometric markers of the symbolic dynamics, encoding the discrete topological structure of the attractor.
+\emph{Class~III invariants as topological probes.} The regularization polynomial $p_{\mathrm{III}} = xy - \beta z$ couples Class~III invariants to the separatrix geometry: as the trajectory approaches $x = 0$ during a lobe transition, $p_{\mathrm{III}}$ passes through small values, causing the evolution function $Q_{\mathrm{III}}$ to exhibit rapid variation.
+The result is elevated kurtosis ($\kappa_{\mathrm{III}} \approx 15.8$) with spikes synchronized to separatrix crossings and quiescent intervals between transitions.
+These evolution functions serve as geometric markers of the symbolic dynamics, encoding the discrete topological structure of the attractor.

-This distinction is the primary result of the statistical analysis: the regularization class structure, which emerges from algebraic properties of the orthogonality ansatz, maps onto a meaningful partition of dynamical sensitivity.
-The elevated kurtosis of Class~III is a direct consequence of polynomial structure concentrating significant variation into discrete spike events at lobe switches.
+\emph{Differential detection.} The complementarity between classes enables construction of a differential detector $\Delta S = Q_{\mathrm{III}} - Q_{\mathrm{I}}$ that enhances the contrast between continuous dynamics and topological transitions.
+Because Class~III evolution functions respond more strongly to separatrix crossings while Class~I functions vary more smoothly, the differential signal $\Delta S$ exhibits pronounced spikes at lobe-switching events with reduced baseline fluctuations.